ekmpa/CrediGraph/data/README.md

 ## Weak labels

+Standardized into: 0 = Phishing, 1 = Legitimate, with headers `domain` and `label`.

 ### LegitPhish

-[LegitPhish](https://data.mendeley.com/datasets/hx4m73v2sf/2) is a URL-based datasets with binary labels (0 = Phishing, 1 = Legitimate).
+[LegitPhish](https://data.mendeley.com/datasets/hx4m73v2sf/2) is a URL-based dataset with binary labels (0 = Phishing, 1 = Legitimate).
 The data is processed by converting URLs to their domain name, averaging the scores of all URLs that resolve to the same domain, and standardizing the header (we always use `domain` and `label` in the processed csvs.)

 ```bash
 0: 26957
 1: 37113
 ```

+### PhishDataset

+[PhishDataset](https://github.com/ESDAUNG/PhishDataset/blob/main/data_imbal%20-%2055000.xlsx) is a URL-based dataset with binary labels (0 = Legitimate, 1 = Phishing)

 ### Wikipedia